-Profound is establishing its own direct sales and marketing teams for sales of TULSA-PRO® systems and the disposable components related thereto, as well as for Sonalleve® systems in the jurisdictions where it is approved.
-The primary focus of Profound's direct sales team is to cultivate adoption of the TULSA-PRO® technology, support clinical customers with the TULSA-PRO® procedures and increase the utilization of the systems and disposable components.
-Profound expects to generate recurring revenues from the use of the system, disposables, clinical support and service maintenance.
+Profound is establishing its own direct sales and marketing teams for sales of TULSA-PRO® systems and the one-time-use devices related thereto, as well as for Sonalleve® systems in the jurisdictions where it is approved.
+The primary focus of Profound's direct sales team is to cultivate adoption of the TULSA-PRO® technology, support clinical customers with the TULSA-PRO® procedures and increase the utilization of the systems and one-time-use devices.
+Profound expects to generate recurring revenues from the use of the system, one-time-use devices, clinical support and service maintenance.